 The client doesn't give you any ping times or server load data on individual locations, and there's no favorites system to help you save locations for speedy access later.

 Subscription paid, we were now able to connect to any location by clicking it in the list.
 Unfortunately, the client didn't give us any audio or desktop notification to warn when it connected or disconnected.
 That's a problem, as it could lead to a situation where you think the VPN is active and protecting you, when in reality the connection has dropped.
-(The service uses IKEv2 which should automatically reconnect you anyway, but we would still expect the client to keep users informed.)

 It got worse when we closed the client window and found it didn't minimize to the system tray, but instead shut down the application while leaving any active connection open.
 This means you can still be connected to the VPN with having any visual indication of that, and it also suggests the client is making zero effort to monitor or manage the connection (most clients will close active connections if you shut them down).